 If you were recently in an automobile accident in LaPlace, Louisiana, and suffered an injury that led to other damages in your life, you may be a candidate for a personal injury claim or lawsuit.
 Car accidents fall under this category of law, so if you would like a lawyer to help you take steps to potentially getting compensation, reach out to our law firm.

 Laborde Earles Injury Lawyers helps clients in Louisiana fight for the compensation they need to recover from their damages.
 We care about the convenience of our clients given how much inconvenience they are experiencing, which is why we offer several services to help our clients grow their personal injury cases.
 Some of our legal services include:

-Call us for a free consultation at (504) 777-7777 and learn how a LaPlace car accident lawyer from our firm can organize the materials you need to file your case.
+Call us for a free consultation or fill out our contact form to learn how a LaPlace car accident lawyer from our firm can organize the materials you need to file your case.

 Your Lawyer Can Argue Why You Deserve Compensation on Your Behalf